UMANG13-coder/Neoapps.ai-Documentation/docs/intro.md

 ## Why Choose the NeoApps.AI?

-- Choosing the NeoApps.AI is like choosing a super-smart friend for your app projects!
+> Choosing the [Neoapps.AI](https://neoapps.ai/) is like choosing a super-smart friend for your app projects!
 Here's why it's awesome:

-    - **Flexibility** : NeoApps.AI gives you the freedom to create your dream apps without being a coding wizard.
+    - **Flexibility** : [Neoapps.AI](https://neoapps.ai/) gives you the freedom to create your dream apps without being a coding wizard.
 It's like having a magic wand for your ideas!

     - **Efficiency** : Say goodbye to long development times.
-NeoApps.AI speeds up the process, letting you prototype and launch your apps at lightning speed.
+[Neoapps.AI](https://neoapps.ai/) speeds up the process, letting you prototype and launch your apps at lightning speed.
 It's like taking the express lane for app creation!

-    - **Innovation** : Be the cool innovator with NeoApps.AI.
+    - **Innovation** : Be the cool innovator with [Neoapps.AI](https://neoapps.ai/).
 It encourages fresh ideas and creativity, helping you stand out in the app game.
 It's like having a secret sauce for staying ahead!

-    - **Cost Savings** : NeoApps.AI is your budget-friendly buddy.
+    - **Cost Savings** : [Neoapps.AI](https://neoapps.ai/) is your budget-friendly buddy.
 By cutting down on development time, it also slashes costs.
 It's like getting a great deal on your favorite stuff!

 <!-- ![Docusaurus logo](/img/neoapps_ai_logo.png) -->

 ## Benefits for Non-Technical Users

--   For non-technical users, NeoApps.AI brings a range of benefits tailored to simplify and enhance the app development experience:
+> For non-technical users, [Neoapps.AI](https://neoapps.ai/) brings a range of benefits tailored to simplify and enhance the app development experience:

     - **Ease of Use** : Enjoy a user-friendly interface designed for simplicity.
-Whether you're tech-savvy or not, NeoApps.AI ensures effortless navigation, making app creation accessible to everyone.
+Whether you're tech-savvy or not, [Neoapps.AI](https://neoapps.ai/) ensures effortless navigation, making app creation accessible to everyone.

     - **Rapid Prototyping** : Swiftly turn your app concepts into prototypes.
-NeoApps.AI empowers you to validate ideas quickly and gather valuable feedback, facilitating a dynamic and iterative development process.
+[Neoapps.AI](https://neoapps.ai/) empowers you to validate ideas quickly and gather valuable feedback, facilitating a dynamic and iterative development process.

-    - **Cost Efficiency** : Save on development costs with NeoApps.AI.
+    - **Cost Efficiency** : Save on development costs with [Neoapps.AI](https://neoapps.ai/).
 The platform offers pre-built components, reducing the need for specialized labor or extensive coding expertise.
 It's a cost-effective solution that doesn't compromise on quality.

 ## Getting Started

-- Embark on your app development journey with NeoApps.AI by following these easy steps:
+> Embark on your app development journey with [Neoapps.AI](https://neoapps.ai/) by following these easy steps:

 1.    **Choose a Template**
         - Pick a template that aligns with what you want your app to do.
 It's like selecting a starting point tailored to your needs.